 Why have I been sent a Fee Status Questionnaire?

+All students are classified as either UK/EU or international for the purposes of tuition fees.
 For most applicants, we are able to make this decision based on the original application form.
 However, in some cases, we may need to request further information and documentary evidence to ensure that the correct decision is made.

 Fee Status decisions are taken separately from academic decisions related to the application.